 This is the real question most potential glampsite owners ask.
 Although it depends on many factors, you can expect to bring in between $300 and $600 per night on average.

 Perhaps that will shape how you move forward with this business opportunity.
-If you offer nicer accomodations and more amenities, you’ll be able to command a higher rate.
-So that’s something to think about as you start developing your business plan.
+If you offer nicer accommodations and more amenities, you’ll be able to command a higher rate.
+So that’s something to think about as you start developing your business plan and your glamping business model.

 On that note, let’s get started on developing the next hot destination.